Tochemey/goakt/readme.md

 ## Design Principles

 This framework has been designed:
-- to be very minimalistic - it caters for the core component of an actor framework as stated by the father of the actor framework [here](https://youtu.be/7erJ1DV_Tlo).
+- to be very simple - it caters for the core component of an actor framework as stated by the father of the actor framework [here](https://youtu.be/7erJ1DV_Tlo).
 - to be very easy to use.
 - to have a clear and defined contract for messages - no need to implement/hide any sort of serialization.
-- to lean on proven tech and standards - no need to reinvent solved problems.
+- to make use existing battle-tested libraries in the go ecosystem - no need to reinvent solved problems.
 - to be very fast.
 - to expose interfaces for custom integrations rather than making it convoluted with unnecessary features.